berndkitt/learning_udacity_self_driving_car_engineer_nanodegree_project_sensor_fusion/writeup.md

 # Writeup: 3D Object Detection (Mid-Term Project)

-The goal of the mid-term project was to make use of lidar measurements provided by a Velodine laser-scanner mounted on top of a vehicle, to detect objects in the surroundings of the vehicle's environment.
+The goal of the mid-term project was to make use of lidar measurements provided by a Velodyne laser-scanner mounted on top of a vehicle, to detect objects in the surroundings of the vehicle's environment.
 This task was split into the following sub-tasks:

 1) Computing the 3D point-cloud out of the range image provided by the laser-scanner
     - Extracting the intensity and height channel from the range image